tdunn891/trackit-issue-tracker/README.md

 As a Guest User...

-- I want to quickly learn the key features of the site.
+- I want to quickly learn the key features of the site
-- I want to know if sign up is free and which features are behind a paywall.
+- I want to know if sign up is free and which features are behind a paywall
-- I want to see a visual preview of the features before having to sign up.
+- I want to see a visual preview of the features before having to sign up
-- I want to know if this site is credible and used by well-known organisations.
+- I want to know if this site is credible and used by well-known organisations
-- I want to see some customer testimonials.
+- I want to see some customer testimonials
-- I want my initial questions to be answered.
+- I want my initial questions to be answered
-- I want to be able to contact the developer for further information.
+- I want to be able to contact the developer for further information

 As a Registered User...

-- I want to submit a Feature Request that would improve my productivity.
+- I want to submit a Feature Request that would improve my productivity
-- I want to submit a Bug I am experiencing without being distracted from my core tasks.
+- I want to submit a Bug I am experiencing without being distracted from my core tasks
-- I want to be able to check how many free tickets submissions I have remaining in the month on my Basic plan.
+- I want to be able to check how many free tickets submissions I have remaining in the month on my Basic plan
-- I want to see a list of all tickets I have raised.
+- I want to see a list of all tickets I have raised
-- I want the option to see all tickets in a KANBAN-style column view.
+- I want the option to see all tickets in a KANBAN-style column view
-- I want to contribute to the resolution of an open issue by leaving a comment under it.
+- I want to contribute to the resolution of an open issue by leaving a comment under it
-- I want to raise the profile of an existing ticket by upvoting it.
+- I want to raise the profile of an existing ticket by upvoting it
-- I want the ability to unlock PRO features via online credit card payment.
+- I want the ability to unlock PRO features via online credit card payment
-- I want to control which personal information I share with other users.
+- I want to control which personal information I share with other users
-- I want to be able to upload a profile image so my colleagues can put a face to the name.
+- I want to be able to upload a profile image so my colleagues can put a face to the name
-- I want to access contact details of other users.
+- I want to access contact details of other users
-- I want to be able to request Admin access.
+- I want to be able to request Admin access

 As a Registered Admin User:

-- I want to easily contact a ticket's Assignee by launching a draft email from the ticket view.
+- I want to easily contact a ticket's Assignee by launching a draft email from the ticket view
-- I want to graphically identify which tickets require attention, ie. aged and high priority tickets.
+- I want to graphically identify which tickets require attention, ie. aged and high priority tickets
-- I want to see which tickets have the most upvotes, to help inform work prioritisation.
+- I want to see which tickets have the most upvotes, to help inform work prioritisation

 ## Features